 System Logs

 BIOS Event Log

 Clear BIOS Event Log Allows you to select option to keep or clear BIOS events logs.

 By default, the Keep Log option is selected.

 Power Event Log

-Clear Power Event Log wer Event Log Allows you to select option to keep or clear Power events logs.
+Clear Power Event Log Allows you to select option to keep or clear Power events logs.

 By default, the Keep Log option is selected.